olegkrivtsov/using-zf3-book-samples/i18ndemo/README.md

-Form Demo Sample
+i18n Demo Sample
 ==================================================

-This sample is based on the *Hello World* sample.
+This sample is based on the *Form Demo* sample.
 It shows how to:

- * Create a form model
+ * Localize your view templates
- * Use the form model in a controller
+ * Localize view helpers
- * Render the form with special form view helpers
+ * Localize forms
- * Use form security elements (CAPTCHA, CSRF)
+ * Localize validator messages
- * Upload files with forms
+ * Select a language in the user interface

 ## Installation